Hamdy005/AI-Tutor/README.md

 ---

-## 🌐 Smart Web Search + Material Combination (Hybrid RAG)

-The AI doesn’t rely only on uploaded material.
-It can **combine your study material with online knowledge (Hybrid RAG)** for the most accurate answer.

-When answering questions or generating quizzes:
+---

+## 🧠 How the AI Works (Simple Explanation)

+The app uses a **multi-agent Hybrid RAG system** to pick the best information source.

+✅ **If you upload a PDF or a URL:**
+- The app extracts text and splits it into small learning chunks
+- You can generate a summary or embeddings

+**When you ask a question or generate a quiz:**
+1. ✅ If embeddings exist → AI retrieves the exact related information
+2. ✅ If only a summary exists → AI uses the summary
+3. ✅ If neither exist → AI uses random chunks from the start and end of the material

-✅ If uploaded material exists:
+✅ **If no material is added:**
-- Uses your PDF/URL first
-- Can enhance answers using:
+- The AI searches the web using:
   - Wikipedia
   - ArXiv research papers
   - DuckDuckGo Search (DDGS)

-✅ If no material is uploaded:
-- AI automatically searches the web
-- Uses Wikipedia, ArXiv, and DDGS
-- You can still ask questions and generate quizzes

----
+This ensures accurate answers even when material is limited.

 ## 🔧 Tools & Technologies Used